shynuu/starlink-vpn/README.md

 # Point-to-point VPN for Starlink

-Point-to-point VPN for Starlink using OpenVPN.
+Bidirectionnal point-to-point VPN configuration for SpaceX Starlink using OpenVPN.
 The tunnel is **unencrypted** !

 ## Requirements